All Episodes

 Sean, you want to be a part of this extravaganza.

-One of the things that you know, Dr. Oz always said that I paid very close attention to.
+One of the things that, you know, Dr. Oz always said that I paid very close attention to: you go to war with the army you have, not the army you wish you have.

-Uh inherited the largest lupus practice in 1985, has is now taking care of over 2,000 people with that disease.
+He's affiliated with Cedar Sinai Medical Center, Los Angeles, inherited the largest lupus practice in 1985, has is now taking care of over 2,000 people with that disease.

 They use hydroxychloroquine.

-Uh his patients have taken it or have been.
+His patients have taken it or have been.

-He's authored 400 peer reviewed papers.
+He's authored 400 peer-reviewed papers.

 He wrote the principal lupus textbook.

-He's the past chairman of the Lupus Foundation of America and the rheumatology research foundation of American College of Rheumatology, and on the board of directors of the lupus research alliance lupus therapeutics, and he's written about anti-malarials, all HCQ, all hydroxychloroquine.
+He's the past chairman of the Lupus Foundation of America and the Rheumatology Research Foundation of American College of Rheumatology and on the board of directors of the lupus research alliance, lupus therapeutics.

-His words in this that he sent to the FDA.
+His words in this that he sent to the FDA: hydroxychloroquine, HCQ Plaquenol, is a very safe drug.

 It has been given to tens of millions of individuals in the world since its approval in 1955.